White Paper Series - #1.

-A reinforced rubber compound being the core of any fender, the first part of the SFT White Paper Series on fender manufacturing focuses on the raw materials used in rubber production, the physical properties of a fender and their correlation with the compound’s composition.
+A reinforced rubber compound being the core of any fender, Paper #1 of the SFT White Paper Series on fender manufacturing focuses on the raw materials used in rubber production, the physical properties of a fender and their correlation with the compound’s composition.

 Executive Summary 'Compounding.
 A winding road'

 The first part of the SFT White Paper Series on fender manufacturing outlines the considerations relevant to determining what makes a good fender.
 It focuses on the raw materials used in rubber production, the physical properties of a fender, and their correlation with the compound’s composition.